-- It is recommended that Housing Committee support the aspirations set out within the plan and the investment identified to support their delivery. - It is recommended that members identify the progress made against the actions contained within the plan and consider the additional actions required for effective long-term delivery of the plan.
+To recommend that Housing Committee members continue to support the aspirations set out within the plan and the investment identified to support their delivery.

-1. Context of report
+To recommend that members identify the progress made against the actions contained within the plan and consider the additional actions required for effective long-term delivery of the plan.

-- 1.1 The Housing Asset Management Plan is reviewed annually and presented to Housing Committee. - 1.2 The development of a Housing Asset Management Plan is designed to ensure the effective management of the Council's housing assets.
+1. Context and background of report

-1.3 The plan is focused on ensuring the delivery of the Decent Homes standard across all the homes owned by Runnymede Borough Council, delivery of the Council's Climate Change Strategy action plan, delivery of additional Council owned homes, investment in Runnymede's older persons accommodation and ensuring that other assets are maintained effectively.
+- 1.1 The development of a Housing Asset Management Plan is designed to ensure the effective management of the Council's housing assets. - 1.2 The plan is focused on ensuring the delivery of the Decent Homes Standard across all the homes owned by Runnymede Borough Council, delivery of the Council's Climate Change Strategy action plan, delivery of additional Council owned homes, investment in Runnymede's older persons accommodation and ensuring that other assets are maintained effectively.